tom-seddon/b2/doc/wip/keyboard.md

 can still enable it later on an ad-hoc basis.)

-The area on the right displays the keyboard layout for each type of supported system: BBC B/B+, Master 128, Master Compact/Olivetti PC 128 S, and Electron.
-The separate layouts are provided for visual reference, but the same key mappings apply.
+The area on the right displays the keyboard layout for each type of supported system: BBC B/B+/Master 128, Master Compact/Olivetti PC 128 S, and Electron.
+The separate layouts are provided for visual reference, but the same key mappings apply to all 3 layouts.

-For example, if you edit the `3` key in the BBC B/B+ layout, that change will also apply to the `3` key for the Master 128 layout, the `3` key for the Master Compact/Olivetti PC 128 S layout, and the `3` key for the Electron layout.
+For example, if you edit the `3` key in the BBC B/B+/Master 128 layout, that change will also apply to the `3` key for the Master Compact/Olivetti PC 128 S layout, and the `3` key for the Electron layout.

-Not all layouts have the full set of keys: if you edit, say, the Tab key in the Master 128 layout, that will apply to the Tab key in the BBC B/B+ layout, and the Tab key in the Master Compact/Olivetti PC 128 S layout.
-But it will have no effect on the Electron layout, as the Electron doesn't have a Tab key.
+Note that not all layouts have the full set of keys.
+If you edit, say, the Tab key in the BBC B/B+/Master 128 layout, that will apply to the Tab key in Master Compact/Olivetti PC 128 S layout, but it will have no effect on the Electron layout, as the Electron doesn't have a Tab key.

+## Edit keymaps keys

 Hover over a key to see the PC keys that map to this one.
 When you press one of the PC keys mentioned (any one), that BBC key will be